Daremitsu1/Full-Stack-Machine-Learning/README.md

 - Cast columns to new data stypes using  df[col].astype()
 - Identify and drop unneeded columns with df.drop()
 - One-hot encode data using pd.get_dumimes()

+Finally, we will be:
+1. Saving models to Watson Machine Learning
+2. Creating online  deployments with Python
+3. Scoring our model using the Python API